vivianskim20/climate-change/README.md

 All of the above files are also found in my Google Drive (https://drive.google.com/drive/folders/1S5Ys2fv0L0xWvG6Gx8jBeZYuqU6_a8sj?usp=sharing).

 ### Storyboard
 It's the overview of my project.
-It does not provide any programming details on statistical analysis.
+It does not provide any programming details on statistical analysis (refer to my Notebook).
 ![alt text](https://github.com/vivianskim20/climate-change/blob/main/storyboard.png)

 ### Dataset